microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 ![Unify Merge](./ci_img/UnifyMergeSurveyEmail.png)

+5. Click Run at the top of the Merge tab and select "Run Merge and downstream processes"

 ## Step 3.4: Export
 1. Navigate to the Data > Export tab and click "+ Create export"
 2. Select "+ Add Connection", select Azure Synapse Analytics